-Within philosophy for mind, I am particularly interested in attempts at answering Agrippan Skepticism from Kant to Hegel and the post-Fregean and Quinian turn in the twentieth century.
+Within a theoretical approach to philosophy for mind, I am particularly interested in attempts at answering Agrippan Skepticism from Kant to Hegel and the post-Fregean and Quinian turn in the twentieth century.
 I am interested in the relevance of Hegel's response to radical skepticism for a range of traditions including Quine's empirical holism, without conceding to radical skepticism as Quine's assertion of the Neurathean Procedure does (and as do many following in the wake of both Frege and Quine).
 I am also interested in Thomas Nagel's Hegelian leaning realism and forms of constructivism that are philosophically derived from Kant and Hegel.
 I take particular interest in the aesthetic conditions of mind, the role of the productive imagination in memory, identity, representation, reflection, knowledge, and belief.

 Select talks in Philosophy of Mind: